 I had a lovely surprise on May 2nd – being awarded a ‘Feelgood Award’ by Seumas Gallacher then on Bank Holiday Monday 5th May, I was interviewed by Sonnet O’Dell.
 Non-fiction author and interviewee Peter Jones emailed me on 7th May following my posting of his spotlight saying, “I really appreciate it.
 My sales saw a definite spike last time and the same appears to be true this time.
 You are indeed a force of nature!”.
 On the same day, Tracy Kauffman featured my novel on her blog.
 On the 14th I guested about crime writing for Kenna McKinnon and submitted an especially-written-for story to Writer’s News ‘Insomnia’ subscribers-only competition.
 The next day I was accepted as an online writer for GKBC and I submitted another especially-written-for story to LinkedIn’s Aspiring Writers monthly competition, as well as a 47-word short story for Austin Briggs’ monthly 55-word max. competition.
 My second post, on writing essentials, appeared on Kenna McKinnon’s blog on 17th May.

-We all have rejections and to-date I have 29 but do have more short stories and poetry ‘out there’ and novels no. 2/3 (the ones that needed the least amount of work, the healthiest word count and the possibly most fun to write) are doing the agent hunt.
-I recently met a prestigious agent at the Verulam Writers Circle Get Writing 2011 Conference and had some very encouraging feedback on the two novels I presented to him, which later went before three agents at the July 2011 Winchester Writers’ Conference.
+We all have rejections and to-date I have 33, but do have more short stories ‘out there’.
+I met a prestigious agent at the Verulam Writers Circle Get Writing 2011 Conference and had some very encouraging feedback on the two novels I presented to him, which later went before three agents at the July 2011 Winchester Writers’ Conference.
 As yet, I’ve just been published in the UK and am now looking at submissions overseas and it’s certainly all keeping me out of mischief (if only because I’m too tired!).

 I’ve you’d like to know more about me (could there be more?)… and if you’d like to read interviews of me you can find them at Teresa Morrow, Who Hub, Gerrie Ferris Finger, Jess C Scott, with myself for my 100th blog interview (released on my birthday), Marilyn Meredith, Anne K Albert, Marja McGraw, Rosanne Dingli, Sarahjane Funnell (celebrating the launch of my eBooks), Smoky Trudeau Zeidel, Winn Smith, Kat ‘K.S.’
-Brooks, Sue Roebuck, Elle Amberley, Avril Joy, Wendy & Charles Siefken, Jean Henry Mead and Cheryl Carpinello.
+Brooks, Sue Roebuck, Elle Amberley, Avril Joy, Wendy & Charles Siefken, Jean Henry Mead, Cheryl Carpinello, and Carrie King.
 Thank you everyone, it was fun having the tables turned.

 You can follow me on Twitter (see follow link below), friend me at Facebook, click the ‘like’ on my Facebook author page and find me on Tumblr and LinkedIn.
 I also have some photos (currently of dogs past and present) on Flickr and added my biography to about.me.